hursey013/unsplasher/README.md

 ./update.ssh
 ```
 #### Automatic
-To configurethe wallpaper to change automatically
+To configure the wallpaper to change automatically
 ```
 crontab -e
 ```